ritza-co/learn-python-the-right-way/manuscript/appendix-c.md

 # Appendix C: Configuring Ubuntu for Python Development

 *Note:* the following instructions assume that you are connected to the Internet and that you have both the `main` and `universe` package repositories enabled.
 All unix shell commands are assumed to be running from your home directory ($HOME).
-Finally, any command that begins with `sudo` assums that you have administrative rights on your machine.
+Finally, any command that begins with `sudo` assumes that you have administrative rights on your machine.
 If you do not --- please ask your system administrator about installing the software you need.

 What follows are instructions for setting up an Ubuntu 9.10 (Karmic) home environment for use with this book.
 I use Ubuntu GNU/Linux for both development and testing of the book, so it is the only system about which I can personally answer setup and configuration questions.